Active and sterile neutrino oscillations inside the Sun in a phenomenological (3+1+2)-model

-Properties of neutrinos are very mysterious and intensive theoretical and experimental studies are required to determine the nature and characteristics of these unusual elementary particles.
-Construction and development of adequate phenomenological models of neutrinos, which generalize the SM in the neutrino sector, is one of the ways for the prediction of new experimental results and also searching the GUT.
-It is therefore of great interest to verify existence of sterile neutrinos, which can be rather different in their masses, to determine their number and absolute mass scales for both active and sterile neutrinos, also including for this goal investigations of the values of solar neutrinos fluxes with different energies \cite{gold,gon,bor}.
+Properties of neutrinos are rather mysterious and further intensive theoretical and experimental studies are required to determine the nature and characteristics of these unusual elementary particles.
+Construction and development of adequate phenomenological models of neutrinos, which generalize the SM in the neutrino sector, is one of the ways for the interpretation of new experimental results and also searching the definite GUT.
+It is therefore of great interest to verify existence and properties of sterile neutrinos and to determine their number and absolute mass scales for both active and sterile neutrinos, also including for this goal investigations of the values of solar neutrinos fluxes with different energies \cite{gold,gon,bor}.

-In this paper, the phenomenological (3+1+2)-model was used to demonstrate the properties of the neutrino oscillations inside the Sun among the three active and three sterile neutrinos.
-While considering the oscillations of active and sterile neutrinos in the solar medium, the density profiles of the electrons and neutrons obtained in the SSM [45, 46] were used.
-The calculations show that the resonance effects in the solar medium with the involved sterile neutrinos result in increasing the electron neutrino survival probability at energies higher than 2\,MeV in the case of inverted hierarchy of the mass spectrum of active neutrinos.
-Thus, the solar sterile neutrinos discriminate between the IH-case and the NH-case.
-The results obtained do not contradict to the observational data and support further search of the effects of sterile neutrinos both in the laboratory and in the astrophysical investigations.
-Note that the used values of the parameters of the (3+1+2)-model are rather approximate and have been chosen only for demonstration of the effects from the sterile neutrino contributions.
-Moreover, the model allows us to reduce the number of sterile neutrinos in the case if the model-independent experimental constraints on their number will be established.
-The aim of the present paper is to prove the principal applicability of the (3+1+2)-model to the description of the neutrino fluxes of different flavors from the Sun.
-More detail investigations will be done elsewhere within the modification of the considered model on the basis of new data from the sterile neutrinos search experiments and solar neutrino observations.
+In this paper, the phenomenological $(3+1+2)$-model was used to demonstrate the properties of the neutrino oscillations inside the Sun among the three active and three sterile neutrinos.
+While considering the oscillations of active and sterile neutrinos in the solar medium, the density profiles of the electrons and neutrons obtained in the SSM \cite{45,46,47} were used.
+The calculations at chosen parameters values show the resonance effect in the solar medium for the hidden (fifth )neutrino with its mass value $m_5$ about $0.003$~eV at neutrino energies near 2\,MeV.
+This effect can be a characteristic feature of the considered model at its verification and possible application.
+Note that chosen values of the parameters of the $(3+1+2)$-model in sterile neutrino sector are very conditional and were used mainly for illustration of manifesting effects.
+Detail investigations with more precise parameters values will be done elsewhere within the considered model on the basis of new data from the sterile neutrinos search experiments and solar neutrino observations.